Nameh-Dhiman/Shopbop-Clone-Project/README.md

 This project was built by a team of 6 developers in 5 Days.
 </p>

-* [Click Here](https://shopbop-clone-project.netlify.app "Shopbop Project") to to view the deployed website.
+* [Click Here](https://shopbop-clone-project.netlify.app "Shopbop Project") to view the deployed website.

 <p>
 Shopbop is a US online fashion apparel and accessories shop opened in 1999.
 It has been a subsidiary of Amazon.com since 2006.